-1. Even though it’s an annual holiday, the way you celebrate employees should be anything but routine.
+- Even though it’s an annual holiday, it’s important to celebrate employees all year.
 Lack of employee appreciation is one of the leading causes of employee turnover, and high performers are the most likely to resent a lack of both formal and informal recognition.

 What matters is the authenticity and consistency in how you show employee appreciation—and how you seek to learn what truly matters to them.
 Credibility, respect and fairness are also essential elements to building a high-trust workplace culture.
 Employees want to feel they’ve made a positive contribution to the work they’re doing and understand how their work fits into the organization’s mission.
 If employees don’t accept your efforts as being authentic—or believe in the intention behind your recognition and rewards—employee engagement won’t improve.